Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ### Requirements
 > Define requirements and make sure that they are complete.

-Before defining requirements to the feature, we should determine which components from the Metrics Web Application should be included in the storybook.
+Before defining requirements to the feature, we should determine which components from the Metrics Web Application the storybook should include.

 There are [two types of widgets](https://github.com/Flank/flank-dashboard/blob/master/metrics/web/docs/03_widget_structure_organization.md#widget-creation-guidelines):
  - *base* - a widget that is responsible for only displaying the given data.
 These widgets should be highly configurable and usable out of the Metrics Web Application context.